SymfonyCasts/symfony7/sfcasts/many-to-many.md

 `Starship` objects.
 Doctrine handles the tedious details of saving that relationship to the database.

 Before we move on, run that migration.
-Spin back to the terminal,
+Spin back to the terminal and do it:
-run:

 ```terminal
 symfony console doctrine:migrations:migrate
 ```

-And voilà, we have our shiny new join table.
-Cool, but how do we *relate* `Droid` objects to `Starship` objects?
+Cool!
+We now have a shiny new join table.
+Ok... but how do we *relate* `Droid` objects to `Starship` objects?
 That's next... and you're gonna love it!